US stock indexes are mixed, while 'meme' stocks swing again

 Investors will get closely watched U.S. inflation data on Thursday and how it might impact ultra-low interest rates and other market-supporting policies.

 Volatility in stocks embraced by Reddit investors continued for another day Wednesday.
-Clover Health jumped 7% while AMC Entertainment sank 11%.
+Clover Health fell 7.1% while AMC Entertainment sank 7.3%.

 The original “meme” stock, GameStop, will report its quarterly results after the closing bell on Wednesday.
 The company has tried to avoid its attachment to the online activist investor community as best as it can.
 It's last quarterly conference call with investors lasted 15 minutes and the company took zero questions.